Customized Zoids

 I’ve been doing this one off and on forever (I work slow these days).
 Who knows when I’ll paint, so I present this one “in progress”, with bonus “making of” pics.
 The main thing holding me back was what to do about the wings, but then I tried out Savinga’s blades and was finally happy.
 A bonus with the blades is they make the bee look like a living Prozen Knights bee logo.

-The Gojulas HT I got recently had another clear figure for me to color.
+The Gojulas HT I got recently came with another clear figure for me to color.
 This time I went for the yellow Time Traveler, since I’ve been digging clear yellow a lot lately.
 This time instead of paint, I used a Sharpie for the yellow, and Gundam markers for the white/silver.
 The damn white kept absorbing the yellow, though, so this one’s a bit messy.

 TWO DOWN, TWO TO GO!